ziadoz/zaphod/README.md

 - MailHog (Latest)

 # Installation
-Copy the `docker-compose.yml` file to the root of your project.
+Copy the `docker` directory and the `docker-compose.yml` file to the root of your project.